Three Killed In Connecticut Crash

 The crash claimed the lives of all three individuals in the vehicle.

-The operator was identified as, Megan Nicole Povilaitis, age 17, of East Haven, Branford Police said.
+The operator was identified as New Haven County resident Megan Nicole Povilaitis, age 17, of East Haven, Branford Police said.

-The passengers, who are siblings have been identified as Middlesex County resident Anthony Dudchik, age 19, of East Haddam, and Robert Dudchik, age 22, of East Haven.
+The passengers, who are siblings have been identified as Middlesex County resident Anthony Dudchik, age 19, of East Haddam, and New Haven County resident Robert Dudchik, age 22, of East Haven.

+Connecticut Gov. Ned Lamont posted on Twitter: "Connecticut son and my friend Tom Dudchik lost his two boys, Anthony and Robert, in a car accident.
+Please keep Tom, Nora, and the greater Dudchik family in your prayers as they deal with this unimaginable loss."

 Anyone with any information in reference to the accident is encouraged to call Sgt.
 Christopher Romanello at 203-481-4241.